 Sample and Sampling Technique

 Owerri Municipal town has one autonomous community namely Owerri Nchi Ise.
 The LGA has 5 villages namely Ama Awom, Umu Odu, Umu Onyeche, Umu Ororonjo and Umu Oyima.
 All these villages are urbanized with high percentage of non-indigenes.The five villages that make up Owerri Municipal were purposively selectedThis helped to have a true representation of households in Owerri Municipal upon which relevant generalizations and inferences could be drawn..
 From the five selected villages, list of households compiled by the National Population Commission were used to draw samples.
 60 households were randomly selected from each of the five villages.
-A total of three hundred (300) households were selected for the study.
+A total of 300 households were selected for the study.

 Method of Data Collection